 Community-Based Participatory Research at the Yale Clinical Scholars Program

-For the past 8 years, the Clinical Scholars Program at Yale has enjoyed a mutually beneficial relationship with a number of organizations in New Haven employing the community-based participatory research (CBPR) model for community partnered projects.
-Clinical Scholars have partnered with over 20 community organizations on over 20 different community-partnered projects.
+For the past 10 years, the Clinical Scholars Program at Yale has enjoyed a mutually beneficial relationship with a number of organizations in New Haven employing the community-based participatory research (CBPR) model for community partnered projects.
+Clinical Scholars have partnered with community organizations on over 30 different community-partnered projects, from which over 20 peer reviewed articles have been published.
 Projects range from Scholars working individually with a community partner, to dyads in some years, to full cohorts working with multiple partners on a project.
 The project is shaped by the Scholar, community partner, the specifics of the project in conversation with CBPR faculty.
 CBPR has proven to be a valuable approach to:

 - Applying research skills Scholars have been developing and the translation of research findings into action in real time